Back to news

 Key takeaways

-• Pattern 1: The Coordinator: The Coordinator pattern runs one agent that holds the overall state and hands sub-tasks down to worker agents.
+• Pattern 1: The Coordinator: Pattern 1: The Coordinator The Coordinator pattern runs one agent that holds the overall state and hands sub-tasks down to worker agents.

-• Pattern 2: The Router: The Router pattern puts a middleman between incoming requests and the agents doing the work.
+• Pattern 2: The Router: Pattern 2: The Router The Router pattern puts a middleman between incoming requests and the agents doing the work.

-• Pattern 3: The Specialist: The Specialist pattern is the most involved of the three.
+• Pattern 3: The Specialist: Pattern 3: The Specialist The Specialist pattern is the most involved of the three.

 Briefing